verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] I didn't write any of that.
 My cat walked on my keyboard and then hit send with its whiskers.
 - [ ] There's no light for those who don't know darkness - Taukan from Vagabond
 - [ ] I affiliate religiously with [pizza]
+- [ ] When someone asks: " who are you?".
+I'm the guy who does his job.
+You must be the other guy.